The Garden Grazer

 • Tamari: Or you can substitute soy sauce, but I use tamari for gluten-free.
 Be sure to use low sodium if desired.
 Coconut aminos could work as well.

 • Pure maple syrup: Most often I use maple syrup because it's a natural sweetener and refined sugar-free option.
-But brown sugar works great too depending on your preference.
+But brown sugar works great too depending on your preference or what you have on hand.

-• Vegetable broth: Or water, but vegetable broth will provide more flavor.
+• Vegetable broth: Or water, but vegetable broth provides more flavor.

 • Rice vinegar: I use unseasoned.
 (Seasoned rice vinegar contains added sugar and salt.)